 Olympus E-3 versus Nikon D200

 The Olympus E-3 and the Nikon D200 are two digital cameras that were revealed to the public, respectively, in October 2007 and November 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a Four Thirds (E-3) and an APS-C sensor.
 Both cameras offer a resolution of 10 megapixel.

 The physical size and weight of the Olympus E-3 and the Nikon D200 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-3 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is somewhat larger (1 percent) than the Olympus E-3.
-Moreover, the D200 is slightly heavier (5 percent) than the E-3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-3 and the Nikon D200are of equal size.
+However, the D200 is markedly heavier (5 percent) than the E-3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Four Thirds Lens Catalog (E-3) and the Nikon Lens Catalog (D200).